alec-c4/alec-c4.com/src/content/blog/2025-02-12-rails-javascript-api-keys.md

 <%= tag.meta name: "superplatform-key", content: ENV.fetch("superplatform_api_key") %>
 ```

-If you need to pass this variable from specific pages then you can define `yield` if your layout with
+If you need to pass this variable from specific pages then you can define `yield` in your layout with

 ```erb
 <%= yield :api_keys %>